redis/redis-doc/topics/faq.md

 Originally Redis was started in order to scale [LLOOGG][lloogg].
 But after I got the basic server working I liked the idea to share the work with other people, and Redis was turned into an open source project.

 [lloogg]: http://lloogg.com

+## How is Redis pronounced?

+It's "red" like the color, then "iss".